flytbase/flytdocs/source/docs/FlytOS/GettingStarted/OdroidGuide.rst

 Installing FlytOS
 ^^^^^^^^^^^^^^^^^^

 To install FlytOS on ODROID-XU4, there are 2 ways that you can follow.
-We recommended the first method for an easier install:
+We recommend the first method for an easier install:

 * :ref:`Flashing FlytOS Linux Image <flashing_img_odroid>`  [**Recommended method**]